elastic/connectors/README.rst

             raise NotImplementedError

         async def get_docs(self):
-            """Returns an iterator on all documents present in the backend""" raise NotImplementedError
+            """Returns an iterator on all documents present in the backend

+            Each document is a mapping with at least an `id` field and optionally a `timestamp` field in ISO 8601 UTC
+            """
+            raise NotImplementedError